Share:

 Donor Care

-This category accepts abstracts on topics related to donor care in general and to donor rights and the physical and mental wellbeing of donors and minor donors before and after donation of stem cells, qualitative and quantitative research with donors and healthcare professionals to capture their experience and individual aspects of the donation process.
+This category accepts abstracts on topics related to donor care, donor rights and physical and mental wellbeing before and after donation of stem cells (both adults and minors).
+Abstracts can also be for qualitative and quantitative research done with donors and healthcare professionals to capture their experience and individual aspects of the donation process.
 Abstracts on donor care needs of potential donors and other family members who are not HLA-identical or eligible are also welcome.

 40